runtimeverification/haskell-backend/docs/2019-03-06-Equality-Axiom-Configuration-Splitting.md

 f(z) = sin(z) if z < 0
 f(z) = cos(z) if z >= 0
 ```
-and let's say that we want to apply the first of these equations to `sgn(x)`.
+and let's say that we want to apply the first of these equations to `f(x)`.
 The most general unifier is
 ```
 ⌈f(x) ∧ f(z) ∧ z < 0⌉